 Education (K-12): Protocols for returning to operation

-These protocols are for K-12 education providers and include guidance and protocols for teachers, contractors, bus drivers, and others.
+These protocols are for K-12 education providers and include guidance and protocols for principals and vice-principals, teachers, school support staff, contractors, bus drivers, and others.
 These employers may also benefit from reviewing protocols related to office space.

 Developing a COVID-19 safety plan

 Employers are required to develop a COVID-19 Safety Plan that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.
 Employers must involve frontline workers, joint health and safety committees, and supervisors in identifying protocols for their workplace.

 The COVID-19 Safety Plan follows the six steps outlined on COVID-19 and returning to safe operation.
 You can also refer to the COVID-19 Safety Plan OHS Guideline for information about developing a safety plan, including the level of detail required and use of supporting documentation.

 Employers are not required to submit plans to WorkSafeBC for approval, but in accordance with the order of the provincial health officer, this plan must be posted at the worksite and on their website, if they have one.
 During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers and to see their plan.

 One part of developing your COVID-19 Safety Plan is identifying protocols that everyone at the workplace must follow to keep workers safe.
 We’ve provided industry-specific protocols below to consider as you develop the plan for your workplace.

 These protocols are not a list of requirements; however, they should be considered and implemented to the extent that they address the risks your workplace.
 You may need to identify and implement additional protocols if the protocols suggested here do not sufficiently address the risk to your workers.

 Understanding the risk